nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Viewing an order while the order is currently active

-   1. Prerequisites: Create a supper order using the `view` command.
+   1. Prerequisites: Create a supper order using the `order` command.

    1. Test case: `order`<br>
       Expected: All the items in the current order are displayed along with their associated quantities.